tinkoff-ai/probabilistic-embeddings/README.md

 --best configs/reality/best/
 ```
 Our hyperparameter search results are stored in `configs/reality/best`.
-You can reproduce hyperparameter search with `hopt` command and download best parameters from WanDB.
+You can reproduce hyperparameter search with `hopt` command and download best parameters from WandB.
 To reproduce training and evaluation, please, refer to the commands above.

 ## Supported Datasets